Kitware/arctic-viewer/docs/content/docs/formats/ImageBasedFormat.md

 # Introduction

-The ArcticViewer is able to load several type of datasets, but this guide will focus on the most basic one and will explain what are the requirements for the image based one so you could create your own dataset.
+The ParaView ArcticViewer is able to load several type of datasets, but this guide will focus on the most basic one and will explain what are the requirements for the image based one so you could create your own dataset.

 # Dataset structure

 The data must be a set of images (JPG, PNG...) defined by a N dimensional parameter set.

 For example a movie is considered a 1D dataset as the only variable is time.
 But imagine you have a set of pictures/images that are dependent of a point of view and the time, then you have a 2D one.
 By now, you should be able to understand the concept.

 So assuming you have a large set of images, they need to have a structure and/or a convention on their naming relative to those parameters.

-In order to make those images available to ArcticViewer, you will need to create a dataset descriptor that will formalize that convention in a way it can be understood by the application.
+In order to make those images available to ParaView ArcticViewer, you will need to create a dataset descriptor that will formalize that convention in a way it can be understood by the application.
 The application expect a file named __info.json__ at the root of the tree structure (if any) with a content similar to the following one.

 ```js
 {